 The main thing you should know about the state of this design field is that it's becoming more demanded from year to year.
 Previously, we could observe the tendency of using technology first approach in the UX design of complex and data-driven products.
 We mean the primary goals were to fit the existing database structures and don't exceed the allocated budget.
 The human-centered design was taking a back seat since the company's final consumers don't even see such products.

 But enterprise UX has evolved over the last couple of years and it doesn't stop developing.
-Big companies understood that an effective enterprise application UX design can help their employees to work faster and more accurate bringing them more earnings.
+Big companies understood that an effective enterprise web design can help their employees to work faster and more accurate bringing them more earnings.
 Wherein, companies that develop B2B solutions are obliged to keep the design standards high because they'll lose customers otherwise.

 The graph underneath shows the world's most innovative tech companies that have one thing in common -- they're all design-driven.
 So, it demonstrates how those companies' stocks grew in price over the last 10 years in comparison to organizations that neglected design.

 UX enterprise design: Statistics on why design is important for companies (Source: dmi)